tedious/TedivmStashBundle/README.md

 [![Build Status](https://secure.travis-ci.org/tedivm/TedivmStashBundle.png?branch=master)](http://travis-ci.org/tedivm/TedivmStashBundle)

 The **TedivmStashBundle** integrates the [Stash caching library](https://github.com/tedivm/Stash) into Symfony, providing a powerful abstraction for a range of caching engines.
+This bundle provides a caching service, adds Stash information to the Web Profiler toolbar, and adds integration for the Doctrine Common Cache library.

+Both the bundle and Stash are licensed under the New BSD License.

 ## Installation ##